Lecado 200/50 mg Modified-release Tablets

 4.3 Contraindications

 Non-selective mono-amino-oxydase (MAO) inhibitors and selective MAO type A inhibitors are contraindicated for concomitant use with Lecado.
-The administration of these inhibitors should have been discontinued at least two weeks before starting the treatment with Lecado.
+The administration of these inhibitors should be discontinued at least two weeks before starting the treatment with Lecado.
 Lecado can be taken concomitantly with the recommended dose of an MAO inhibitor, which is selective for MAO type B (for instance selegiline-HCl) (see section 4.5).

 Lecado is contraindicated in: